codio-content/ThinkJava/.guides/content/loops-and-strings-substrings.md

 The second example returns all but the first two characters.
 As the last example shows, `substring` returns the empty string if the argument is the length of the string.

+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Substring.java java -cp code/ Substring )

 Like most string methods, `substring` is overloaded.
 That is, there are other versions of `substring` that have different parameters.
 If it's invoked with two arguments, they are treated as a start and end index: